BitInByte/.dotfiles/README.md

 Most of the lsp's require .git in order to be able to find the root directory.

+## JavaScript

+For js and ts files, we need to have a jsconfig.json file in order to the project be able to know how to auto-import from other files: https://code.visualstudio.com/docs/languages/jsconfig

 ## Java

 We need to download jdtls in order for it to work.